swordsweeper/react-forms/README.md

+### Disclaimer
+This package is in development and should not be considered stable yet.

 ### Description
 This is a set of common form components and patterns used in projects built by Swordsweeper industries.
-We try to balance flexibility with ease of use.
+This library strives to balance flexibility with ease of use.

 ### Basic example (Hooks)